 “Our songs mostly talk about life, moving on, an December is actually the last month of the year which is an avenue towards the New Year, which [signals] a new life,” Shares vocalist Zel Bautista in an interview with One Music.

 December Avenue’s music is mellow, alternative rock with simple riffs and easygoing lyricism.
 They are known to be present compositions that usually focus on matters of the heart.
-In several different interviews, the members repeatedly stress that their band name signals the kind of songs that they put out there.
+In several different interviews, the members repeatedly stress that their band name signals the kind of songs that December Avenue put out there.

 While their peers in the indie sphere are known for musicality and skill, members of December Avenue say that relatability is the band’s biggest selling point.